 When should you get baptized?

 Here at Citylight we practice believer's baptism as opposed to infant baptism.
 The pattern of scripture is a pattern of believers who make a conscious choice to dedicate their lives to Jesus Christ.
 If you are ready to proclaim the name of Jesus, then we encourage you to join us to celebrate at one of the three Baptism Sundays Citylight hosts throughout the year.
-Check the Events page for the next baptism celebration.
+Check the Upcoming page for the next baptism celebration.

 How does Citylight Baptize?